halaxa/json-machine/README.md

 ![](img/logo.png)
 # JSON Machine

-*This README.md is in sync with this branch, not the lastest version.
-For specific version see its commited README.md.*
+*This README is in sync with code.
+For README of a specific version see its commited README.md.*\

-See [CHANGELOG.md](CHANGELOG.md) to keep up with changes in new versions and master.
+See [CHANGELOG.md](CHANGELOG.md) to keep up with changes in new versions and master.\
+**0.4 is the last version to support PHP 5.6**.
+Since 0.5 PHP 7.0+ will be required.

 [![Build Status](https://travis-ci.com/halaxa/json-machine.svg?branch=master)](https://travis-ci.com/halaxa/json-machine)
 [![Latest Stable Version](https://poser.pugx.org/halaxa/json-machine/v/stable)](https://packagist.org/packages/halaxa/json-machine)